Murree

+Murree is a mountain resort city in the northernmost region of the Punjab province of Pakistan.
+Lying in the Galyat region of the Pir Panjal Range under the western Himalayas, it is located in the northeast of the capital city of Islamabad.
+The town was built in the mid-19th century and served as the summer capital of the British Punjab, allowing British troops to escape the scorching heat of the plains of Punjab.
+It has an average altitude of 2291 m.

-Construction of the town was started in 1851 on the hill of Murree as a sanatorium for British troops.
-The permanent town of Murree was constructed in 1853 and the church was consecrated shortly thereafter.
-One main road was established, commonly referred to even in modern times, as the mall.
-Murree was the summer headquarters of the colonial Punjab Government until 1876 when it was moved to Shimla.
+Construction of the town was started in 1851 on the hills of Murree as a sanatorium for British troops.
+The permanent town of Murree was constructed in 1853 and a church was consecrated shortly thereafter.
+One main road was established, commonly referred to as "Mall Road".
+Murree was the headquarters of the colonial Government of the Punjab Province during the 1873–1875 summer; later the summer capital was moved to Shimla.

 Murree became a popular tourist station for British citizens of the British Raj.
-Several prominent Britons were born here including Bruce Bairnsfather, Francis Younghusband, Reginald Dyer and Joanna Kelley.
+It is the birthplace of several prominent Britons including Bruce Bairnsfather, Francis Younghusband, Reginald Dyer and Joanna Kelley.
 During the colonial era, access to commercial establishments was restricted for non-Europeans.
 Such establishments included Lawrence College, Murree.

-Since the Independence of Pakistan in 1947, Murree has retained its position as a popular hill station, noted for its pleasant summer weather.
-Many tourists visit the town from the Islamabad-Rawalpindi area.
+Since the independence of Pakistan in 1947, Murree has retained its position as a popular hill station, noted for its pleasant summer weather.
+It is located close to the Islamabad–Rawalpindi metropolitan area from where it attracts huge number of tourists.
 The town also serves as a transit point for tourists visiting Azad Kashmir and Abbottabad.
 The town is noted for its Tudorbethan and neo-gothic architecture.
 The Government of Pakistan owns a summer retreat in Murree, where foreign dignitaries including heads of state often visit.